Table of Contents

 Methadone does cross the placenta (the blood supply to the baby) and your baby may be dependent on methadone at first and need to be weaned.
 Long-term studies have shown that there is no increased risk of birth defects or developmental difficulties in babies born to methadone-treated women.

 Buprenorphine has not been as well studied in pregnancy as methadone.
 Recent studies have shown that buprenorphine treatment can be easier on the baby without an increased risk of birth defects.
 Recent studies have also shown that the safety and effectiveness of buprenorphine – for mother, fetus, and newborn – are very similar to that of methadone.
-While methadone remains the preferred opioid substitution treatment in the US for women who are pregnant or planning to become pregnant, buprenorphine is now offered as a treatment to pregnant women who are new to OST.
 The US guidelines recommend that decisions about taking methadone or buprenorphine while pregnant should take into account the specific needs and goals of the patient.

 If you are on methadone or buprenorphine and become pregnant, it is important that you not stop your treatment without first speaking to your health care provider.